 Little by little conservative media is starting to turn on Trump in the wake of his near-endless stream of lies.

-The Washington Post reported on Tuesday that “In the 466 days since he took the oath of office, President Trump has made 3,001 false or misleading claims, according to The Fact Checker’s database that analyzes, categorizes and tracks every suspect statement uttered by the president.
+The Washington Post reported in May that “In the 466 days since he took the oath of office, President Trump has made 3,001 false or misleading claims, according to The Fact Checker’s database that analyzes, categorizes and tracks every suspect statement uttered by the president.
 That’s an average of nearly 6.5 claims a day.”

-Three days later, on Friday, The Washington Post followed up with an op-ed piece explaining that “Trump’s tower of lies is crumbling.”
+Three days later, The Washington Post followed up with an op-ed piece explaining that “Trump’s tower of lies is crumbling.”

 A part of that is that some members of the conservative media are getting tired of Trump and have started turning on him.

 Rolling Stone reported on Friday that: “conservative media appear to be growing weary of Trump’s double standard when it comes to the truth.”

 They went on to discuss a recent morning op-ed piece by the editorial board at the Wall Street Journal, titled, “The Stormy Daniels Damage – Does Trump want Americans to believe him in a genuine crisis?”

 Addressing the recent shit-storm in the wake of recent contradictory statements regarding the hush money payment to Stormy Daniels, the Wall Street Journal wrote:

 The attempted cover-up has done greater harm than any affair would have.
 Mr. Trump asked Americans, not least his supporters, to believe his claims about the payments.
 They were false and conveniently so in putting the onus on Mr. Cohen.
 Now, as more of the story has emerged, he wants everyone to believe a new story that he could have told the first time.